IBM/watson-multimedia-analyzer/README.md

 Note that the default credentials must NOT be removed.
 You can, however, add additional credentials.

-### Re-Deploy the Application to IBM Cloud
+### Deploy the Application to IBM Cloud
-After you have enriched your media files, you can re-deploy the application to IBM Cloud so that you can view the UI remotely.
+After you have enriched your media files, you can deploy the application to IBM Cloud so that you can view the UI remotely.

+> Note: If you already have the application deployed, you will either need to delete it (take care not to also delete any assoicated services at the same time), or modify the `manifest.yml` to change the name of the application.
+The default name is `watson-multimedia-analyzer`.

 * Download and install the [Cloud Foundry CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli) tool.
-* Determine the IBM Cloud application name from the Bluemix application dashboard.
-The name will be ``watson-multimedia-analyzer`` with a unique suffix.
+* Login to the Cloud Foundry service.
 * From the root directory of this project run the following command:

 ```
-cf push {BLUEMIX_APPLICATION_NAME}
+cf push
 ```

 * You should see a lot of activity as the application is deployed to IBM Cloud.
-At the end of the activity, the application should be 'Starter'.
+At the end of the activity, the application should be 'Running'.
 * Access the application using the following url:
 ```
 http:\\{BLUEMIX_APPLICATION_NAME}.mybluemix.net